-It turns out a spoonful of honey does more than just make the medicine go down, it actually is medicine!
+It turns out a spoonful of Greek honey does more than just make the medicine go down, it actually is medicine!

 Humans have been using this delicious treat from millennia, both for food and medicine.
 In fact, the first written reference to honey is from Sumerian tablet writing from 2100 BC.
 It mentions using honey as a drug and ointment.

-In recent years, modern scientists has been able to test and prove many of the claims made about honey all these years.
+In recent years, modern scientists have been able to test and prove many of the claims made about honey all these years.
 They’ve proven that honey has a multitude of health benefits, including promoting immune system, digestive and cardiovascular health, along with treating such illnesses as sore throat, infected wounds and even cancer!

 The secret behind these healing powers is the phytochemicals present in honey.
 These are tiny compounds in plants that help protect them from oxidation, infection and predators.
 When we eat plants (or honey made from plant pollen), those protective benefits are passed on to us!
 Read on to learn about the evidence-based health benefits of this powerful superfood!